neuroidss/lab-governance/People and Partners.md

 - Shadowing a Facilitator on a Gov or Tactical meeting on request to help the Faci learn and the process flow
 - Monitoring the holacracy practice of Roles; offering feedback to enhance the quality of the practice
 - Providing Holacarcy articles and resources on request from Marketing

+### Teflon - Cassus, Erik
+Purpose: Partners can process their company-related tensions

+Accountabilities:
-- Talking with Partners upon request to help them get unstuck, build perspective on their needs and tension processing pathways
+ - Talking with Partners upon request to help them get unstuck, build perspective on their needs and tension processing pathways (eg. find a role that cares)

 ### Shaman - Aniko
 Purpose: Strong tribe